AngeloJacobo/OpenLANE-Sky130-Physical-Design-Workshop/README.md

 ## Steps for plugging in the customized cell to OpenLANE

 Inside `pdks/sky130A/libs.ref/sky130_fd_sc_hd/lib/` are the [liberty timing files](https://teamvlsi.com/2020/05/lib-and-lef-file-in-asic-design.html) which contains the timing and power parameters for each cell needed in synthesis and STA.
 It can either be slow, typical, fast with different different supply voltages (1v80, 1v65, 1v95, etc.).
 These are the so called [PVT corners](https://chipedge.com/what-are-pvt-corners-in-vlsi/).
-Provided inside the cloned `vsdstdcelldesign` are the liberty files for the customized inverter cell.
+Timing and power parameter of a cell is obtained by simulating the cell in a variety of operating conditions (different corners) and these data are represented in the Lib file.
+Provided inside the cloned `vsdstdcelldesign` are the liberty files containing the customized inverter cell.

 1. Copy the extracted lef file `sky130_myinverter.lef` and the liberty files `sky130*.lib` from `/openlane/vsdstdcelldesign/libs` to the src directory of picorv32a.
-Open the `sky130_fd_sc_hd__typical.lib` then change the cell name `sky130_vsdinv` to `sky130_myinverter` to match the LEF file cell name.
+Open the each liberty files then change the cell name `sky130_vsdinv` to `sky130_myinverter` to match the LEF file cell name.

 ![image](https://user-images.githubusercontent.com/87559347/188646711-c1715a14-7b55-40d5-90d0-cc1344577d3f.png)